Clinical Risk Management Plan

 The clinical safety activities described in this Clinical Risk Management System shall be undertaken by competent staff.
 Suitable training shall be undertaken by staff to maintain and expand their level of competence.

-All of the staff identified in the organisation chart, shall be sufficiently competent for the roles and tasks which they are asked to undertake.
+All of the staff identified in the clinical safety documentation shall be sufficiently competent for the roles and tasks which they are asked to undertake.
 Where an individual does not yet have sufficient experience or knowledge, then that person shall be monitored, and his/her work reviewed, by someone who has the necessary competence.
 Such supervision shall prevail until it is judged that the individual has amassed the necessary experience to undertake such tasks unsupervised.

 In assessing competency, the different functional roles required to fully discharge the obligations of the Clinical Risk Management System,and the necessary skills and knowledge needed for each, shall be considered.
 Primary functional roles may include: - Conducting discrete safety analyses (for example, a HAZOP or FFA) or defining the Hazard Risk Indicators for a particular project.